ROBOTIS-GIT/emanual/docs/en/faq/dxl-selection-guide.md

 Some higher end DYNAMIXEL servos operate using RS485 communications protocol.
 If you need longer cabling distance, RS485 will the best option for you.

+An easy way to identify RS485 based DYNAMIXEL actuator is if the model name ends with a "-R" (e.g, XD40-T150-**R**).

-These servos can be identified by a model name that ends with an "R", or if the DYNAMIXEL ports on the rear of the servos are 4 pin ports like these:
+RS485 based based DYNAMIXEL has three pins ports on the rear of the actuator.

 ![](/assets/images/dxl/x/x_series_485_pin.png)
 > Pin Diagram for RS485 Based DYNAMIXEL, using JST connectors